 [[KKY: here follows many of the texts we wrote in “association networks” and “mechanistic networks” of the previous version.
 They should be trimmed, but I believe more subjective thoughts should be sprinkled around those texts in response to reviewer 2’s comment (ref.2.2 if you have the response letter I shared with you).
 Next, I provide another paragraph expressing our opinions on network critics toward the end of the essay.]].

+[[move to conc]]

 Seeking comparison between biological networks, social networks and technological networks may echo the long-time fantasy of finding universality in all complex systems.
 Indeed, the discovery of the scale-free degree distribution in many different networks initially hinted at such direction.
 Very soon researchers argued that a universal model never exists: there are biological networks whose degree distributions do not follow a simple power-law \cite{Clauset SIAM 2009, Tanaka et al. FEBS 2005}; there are simply too many ways to generate a network with a broad degree distribution \cite{Newman 2005}.
 Indeed, it is important to clarify certain myths for the advancement of network biology as a field \cite{Keller BioEssays 2005, Lima-Mendez Molecular BioSystems 2009}.
 While scale-free distribution is not universal (and the lack of fundamental laws of networks in general) sounds like a bad news, we believe that one should not be disappointed or simply turn away from network biology.
 As suggested by some of the examples in this essay, understanding the differences between biological networks and networks from other disciplines may be as rewarding as finding the commonality.
 Nevertheless, discouraging the search of fundamental laws is not healthy for science.
 The concept of universality has a long tradition in statistical physics literature, and the perspective of characterizing the underlying mechanisms of complex systems by a few scaling or critical exponents should very much be appreciated.
 In fact, apart from the degree distribution, there are still many relatively open questions.
 For examples, as building blocks of networks, different network motifs exhibit different occurrence frequencies \cite{Milo et al. Science 2002}.
 It is quite remarkable that under proper normalization, the transcriptional regulatory networks constructed by experiments in different cell lines as well as different species exhibit similar patterns \cite{Neph et al. Cell 2012, Boyle et al. Nature 2014}.
 Whether it is an interesting technical artifact or an insightful clue on cellular information processing is still unknown.

 [[KKY: here follows one or two paragraphs for conclusion.
 I think the previous version is too long.]]